 6. Fenestration Pattern

-Monstera is famous for its fenestration pattern on their leaves that are slightly different among different species.
+Monstera is famous for its fenestration pattern on its leaves, which differ slightly among different species.

 These patterns are so detailed and perfect that it gives the vibe of someone slicing them with skilled hands.